AyrA/CommandoCheatTool/docs/Levels.md

 The first secret is in the very first hole you get to after meeting your support character.
 Drop into the hole and hug the left wall to enter the secret.
-In the secret room, there's some goo in the ground that kills you on contact.
+In the secret room, there's some green goo on the ground that kills you on contact.
 On the shelf is the minigun.
 I don't know how to reliably pass over the goo, but keeping the jump button pressed occasionally allows you to jump instead of dying.
 If you do die, it costs you two lives.